PrakharPatel96/ecommerce-react-app/README.md

 ## Future Enhancements

+1. Image Optimizations and Lazy Loading

+When alloted more time, would add image optimizations and more lazy loading.

-1. Authentication
+2. Authentication

 Add user login and registration features.

-2. Cart Functionality
+3. Cart Functionality

 Implement shopping cart with add/remove item functionality.

-3. Backend Integration
+4. Backend Integration

 Replace the mock API with a real backend service.

-4. Testing
+5. Testing

 Add unit and integration tests for critical components.